lydiabower/blog/_posts/2017-10-04-meet-the-team-roberta.md

 ![Roberta]({{site.baseurl}}/images/post_images/Roberta.jpg)

 ## What attracted you to join Trussle?
-I liked the idea of working with technology and was fascinated by how it all works!
+I liked the idea of working with technology and was fascinated by how everything at Trussle works.
 Before joining Trussle I read a lot of customer reviews and they all said how great the service is, and as that’s my field, I wanted to get involved.

 When I came in for my interview, I knew I really wanted to work here.
 The office had such a great vibe - there were people sitting working on sofas and it seemed relaxed and friendly.
 I’ve always had to be suited and booted for work so it’s a treat to be able to wear what I like!